Dhanarajb/Front-end-topics/project.md

 #### Challenges
 >It's tough to make things both flexible and consistent.
 We want them to adjust but stay the same in style.
 Planning and feedback make the design better.
 It's a bit like juggling—making different things work together while looking like they match.

+#### Solutions
+>We focused on detailed documentation, maintaining uniform coding practices, and ensuring ongoing communication among teams.
+Our goal was to keep all components working and looking the same within a set framework while allowing some adjustments to suit specific needs.
+This approach aimed to balance consistency and adaptability, ensuring that changes were made within a controlled structure. in simple